MatthewYong/saitama-dainingu/README.md

 ## Testing
 The testing of the website has been carry out through [W3C Markup Validator](https://validator.w3.org/), [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator.html.en) and test scenarios.
 The results and issues from W3C Markup Validator and W3C CSS Validator will be discussed in the next chapter 'Key Issues'.

+### Test Scenarios
-The following test scenarios has been carried out:
+The following test scenarios have been carried out:

 - Navigation menu
     1. Go to the navigation menu on the landing page
-    2. Select each one of the option on the menu and verify that:
+    2. Click on one of the titles on the navigation bar and verify that:
+        - The logo **'Saitama Dainingu'** will redirect to the landing page
         - **'Home'** will redirect to the landing page
         - **'About'** will redirect to the about page
         - **'Gallery'** will redirect to the gallery page